pkozul/ha-floorplan/README.md

 #### Cameras

 Below is an example of a 'Cameras' group, showing how to add cameras to your floorplan.
 The appearance of each camera is styled using the appropriate CSS class, based on its current state.
-In the screenshot above, these can be seen as camera icons.
+In the screenshot above, these can be seen as camera icons, which were imported from an external SVG image.

         - name: Cameras
           entities: